drball/scifi-ideas-generators/content/posts/starship-names-from-startrek.md

 <p>USS <em>Zhukov</em></p>
 </div>

-If you're looking for spaceship names & this list isn't enough inspiration for you, try our <a href="spaceship-name-generator">spaceship name generator</a>.
+If you're looking for spaceship names & this list isn't enough inspiration for you, try our <a href="/spaceship-name-generator/">spaceship name generator</a>.